Pwn3ed/Pwn3ed/README.md

   ### What's up, Pwn3ed here! 👋 ###

 <div>
   <p>Hail guys!
-I'm here to code my jobs and develop my skill, if you liked some codes or have any doubts, send me a message on Instagram @dmprestes, will be a pleasure share it with you.</p>
+I'm here to code my jobs and develop my skill, if you liked some codes or have any doubts, send me a message on LinkedIn: <a href="https://www.linkedin.com/in/pwn3ed">@Pwn3ed</a>, will be a pleasure share it with you.</p>

   <ul>
     <li>🔭 I’m currently looking for work in Javascript/Typescript.</li>